eemokey/eemokey.github.io/_pages/mentorship.md

 Just send me an email to arrange a meeting time!

-Feel free to send me questions or relevant information in advance so I can provide the best guidance.

 If you are a UC Berkeley undergraduate, swing by my weekly drop-in office hours (listed [here](https://research.berkeley.edu/ours-peer-advisors/)).

-I'm an advisor for the [Berkeley Undergraduate Research](https://research.berkeley.edu/).
+I'm an advisor for [Berkeley Undergraduate Research](https://research.berkeley.edu/).

 Catch me at workshops, information sessions, and campus-wide outreach events (some of my advising resources [here](https://eemokey.github.io/blog/tag/undergrad/))!